Xcraft-Inc/shellcraft.js/README.md

      * callback ()
      *
      * args
-     *   This array can not have more than one element.
+     *   This array can not have more than one item.
      */
   });
 ```